9A. Creating, Introducing & Implementing

 There was a need to replace many tavern signs with the new Bavarian/s logo and modified name.
 It is believed one of the first signs may have been rather long (six feet) and narrow.
 A photo of the prototype for this sign provided by L & M to Bavarian via Louis L. Schott is shown below.
-Next to it is a color version of this sign.
+A color version of this sign is next to it.

 1957.
 The image on the left above were obtained from a photo supplied by L & M to Louis Schott, and passed down to his son.
 The color photo of this sign is courtesy of Gary Schmeh.